New to Kindergarten?

 During the last week of August, transportation information for September is mailed directly to families of JK and SK students in the busing zone.

 There is no registration for transportation.
-All students living in a busing zone are automatically assigned to the bus based on the address provided to the school.
-You can find out if you live in the busing zone or the walking zone by using the Transportation Eligibility portal.
+All students living in a busing zone are automatically assigned to the bus based on the address provided to the school on the students school records.
+You can find out if you live in the busing zone or the walking zone by selecting ‘Can I Ride a Bus?’

 Opting Out of Busing

-If your child is in the busing zone but does not require busing, please fill out a “Do Not Ride Form” to ensure your child is not assigned to a bus and inadvertently put on a bus at the end of the day.
-The form can be requested from your child’s school or our website.
+If your student is eligible for transportation but does not require busing, please fill out a “Do Not Ride/Return to Busing Form”.
+This ensures your student is not assigned to a bus and inadvertently put on a bus at the end of the day.
+This is a digital form that is sent automatically to the school and the STSWR transportation planner who handles your schools routes.

-You can reverse this change at any time throughout the school year by using the same form.
+You can reverse this change at any time throughout the school year by completing and submiting the same digital form.

 Sign up for delay/cancellation alerts